-I classify this jersey as "Curious".
-I can see the new Islanders owner's desire to rebrand their failing franchise at the time and actually find the blue road jerseys with the original "NY" logo to be quite striking and far from "ugly" in my book.
-I particularly like the secondary lighthouse logos and the attempt to break out of the mold of block numbers so commonly used at the time and create a unique numbering font.
+We classify this jersey as "Curious".
+We can see the new Islanders owner's desire to rebrand their failing franchise at the time and actually find the blue road jerseys with the original "NY" logo to be quite striking and far from "ugly" in our book.
+We particularly like the secondary lighthouse logos and the attempt to break out of the mold of block numbers so commonly used at the time by creating a unique numbering font.

 The resemblance of the logo to the Gorton's fisherman is best qualified as "unfortunate", as having the rival New York Rangers fans mocking the Islanders because of the jersey meant it was never going to receive a fair shot at acceptability on Long Island.

 In a special bonus today, we also present the road version of this jersey.